 3. See the statue of Liberty up close

-If you’re not bothered about actually visiting the Statue of Liberty but you just want a really great photo – get the free Staten Island ferry, which gets really close to the Statue of Liberty.
+If you’re not bothered about actually visiting the Statue of Liberty but you just want a really great photo – get the free Staten Island ferry, which gets really close.
 The ferry runs roughly every 30 minutes during the week and every 15 minutes during peak times.
 When you get on, make sure you get a good spot outside, on the right-hand side going out and on the left-hand side coming back.

 This is hands-down one of my favourite things to do in New York.
 We usually have a stroll and lunch in Greenwich village or Chinatown and then take a walk to Brooklyn Bridge, cross over the bridge and then walk back again.
 The views are spectacular – just mind the cyclists!